Why Are Screenshots So Large? (And How to Reduce Them)

 5 steps · takes under 1 minute

-Understand why screenshots are PNG
+Understand why screenshots default to PNG

-Crop to relevant content only
+Crop to only the relevant area first

-Convert to WebP for web use
+Convert to WebP for web sharing and documentation

 100% Private — Zero Uploads